 A confirmation notice is sent via email.

 A certificate of license is mailed to the address provided to the Board.
-By default, the Board will send the new certificate of license to the home address of dental hygienists and the work address of dentists.
+By default, the Board will send the new certificate of license to the home address of dental hygienists and registered dental assistants and the work mailing address of dentists.

 Yes.
 Regardless of when you are licensed during the two year period, a renewal application and fee is required.
 The initial license application fee for licensure covers the Board’s time and resources involved in processing a new license.
 However, a license who has graduated from any CODA accredited programs within two years of the renewal deadline is exempt from sending the continuing education.
 CPR must be maintained at all times.
 A newly licensed by credential applicant may utilize CE taken within the previous two years of the renewal deadline, even if the CE was provided during the initial license application process.
 The renewal fee renews the license for the following 24 month period.

-Yes, if not renewed by 12/31/2017.
-The law requires all licensees to notify the Board of address changes.
+Yes, if not renewed by December 31st.
+The law requires all licensees to notify the Board of any address changes.
 If you didn't receive a renewal notice by mid November, call the Board's office immediately.

 Yes.
-The licensee remains responsible for the timely renewal of his/her license.
+The practitioner is responsible for the timely renewal of his/her license.

-If the renewal application, renewal fee, and proof of completion of CE are not received by December 31, the license expires and the practitioner (DDS, RDH, RDA or QDA) may not practice dentistry or dental hygiene.
-Within sixty days of December 31 an expired license may be renewed by submitting the renewal application, renewal fee, proof of completion of CE and a late fee.
+If the renewal application, and renewal fee are not received by December 31, the license expires and the practitioner (DDS, RDH, RDA or QDA) may not practice dentistry, dental hygiene or expanded duties of a registered dental assistant.
+Within sixty days of December 31 an expired license may be renewed by submitting the renewal application, renewal fee, and the late fee.

-No, the practitioner must apply and meet the requirements of licensure to be granted license.
-The process of re-applying for licensure delays practitioners further.
+No, you must now reinstate the license.
+Unless you were in a coma for the previous 4 months, the practitioner must re-apply and meet the requirements of licensure to be granted license.
+The process of re-applying for licensure delays the practice of dentistry further.

 Paypal allows government agencies to take Visa, MasterCard and Discover.

-A DDS renewal notice is sent to the office address provided to the Board.
-If no office address is given, the renewal notice is sent to the home address.
-An RDH or RDA/QDA renewal notice is sent to the home address.
+A DDS renewal notice is now sent to the email address provided to the Board.
+If no email address is given, the renewal notice is sent to the office mailing address and an email address will be requested.
+An RDH or RDA/QDA renewal notice is sent via email or in absence of an email address, sent to the home address.

-When the license is due for renewal, request the inactive status application.
-While on inactive status, the dentist/hygienist may not engage in the practice of dentistry in the state until the dentist applies for reinstatement, pays the fee and meets any other requirement established by the Administrative Rules.
+When the license is due for renewal, download the inactive status application.
+While on inactive status, the dentist/hygienist may not engage in the practice of dentistry in the state until the dentist applies for reinstatement, pays the fee and meets any other requirement established by Administrative Rules.